 How to Make Eggs in Purgatory:

-- In a large skillet, melt the butter over medium heat.
-Add the minced garlic and cook for about 30 seconds until fragrant.
+- Add the minced garlic and cook for about 30 seconds, stirring constantly, until fragrant.

-- Pour in the diced tomatoes and season with oregano and basil.
+- Pour the diced tomatoes into the skillet and stir in the dried oregano and dried basil.
 Let the sauce simmer for about 10 minutes, stirring occasionally, until slightly thickened.

 - Use a spoon to create six small wells in the sauce.
-Crack an egg into each well.
+Crack one egg into each well.

-- Cover the skillet with a lid and cook until the egg whites are set but the yolks remain slightly runny.
+- Cover the skillet and cook for 4 to 6 minutes, or until the egg whites are set and the yolks reach your preferred doneness.

 Recipe Notes & Tips:

-- Make Wells for the Eggs: Use the back of a spoon to create small wells in the sauce before adding the eggs—this helps them cook evenly.
+- Make wells for the eggs: Creating small wells in the sauce keeps the eggs from spreading and helps them cook evenly.

 How to Store: